JoaquinAmatRodrigo/skforecast/docs/README.md

 **Why use skforecast?**

-The fields of statistics and machine learning have developed many excellent regression algorithms that can be useful for forecasting, but applying them effectively to time series analysis can still be a challenge.
-To address this issue, the skforecast library provides a comprehensive set of tools for training, validation and prediction in a variety of scenarios commonly encountered when working with time series.
-The library is built using the widely used scikit-learn API, making it easy to integrate into existing workflows.
-With skforecast, users have access to a wide range of functionalities such as feature engineering, model selection, hyperparameter tuning and many others.
-This allows users to focus on the essential aspects of their projects and leave the intricacies of time series analysis to skforecast.
-In addition, skforecast is developed according to the following priorities:

-+ Fast and robust prototyping. :zap:
-+ Validation and backtesting methods to have a realistic assessment of model performance. :mag:
-+ Models must be deployed in production. :hammer:
-+ Models must be interpretable. :crystal_ball:
+Skforecast simplifies time series forecasting with machine learning by providing:

+- <i class="fa-solid fa-puzzle-piece" style="font-size: 25px; color:#1DA1F2;"></i> **Seamless integration** with any scikit-learn compatible regressor (e.g., LightGBM, XGBoost, CatBoost, etc.).
+- <i class="fa-solid fa-diagram-project" style="font-size: 25px; color:#E60023;"></i> **Flexible workflows** that allow for both single and multi-series forecasting.
+- <i class="fa-solid fa-toolbox" style="font-size: 25px; color:#00cc99;"></i> **Comprehensive tools** for feature engineering, model selection, hyperparameter tuning, and more.
+- <i class="fa-solid fa-hammer" style="font-size: 25px; color:#f26e1d;"></i> **Production-ready models** with interpretability and validation methods for backtesting and realistic performance evaluation.

+Whether you're building quick prototypes or deploying models in production, skforecast ensures a fast, reliable, and scalable experience.

 **Get Involved**

-We value your contributions!
+We value your input!
 Here are a few ways you can participate:

 - **Report bugs** and suggest new features on our [GitHub Issues page](https://github.com/JoaquinAmatRodrigo/skforecast/issues).
-- **Contribute** to the project by [submitting code](https://github.com/JoaquinAmatRodrigo/skforecast/blob/master/CONTRIBUTING.md), adding new features, or improving documentation.
+- **Contribute** to the project by [submitting code](https://github.com/JoaquinAmatRodrigo/skforecast/blob/master/CONTRIBUTING.md), adding new features, or improving the documentation.
 - **Share your feedback** on LinkedIn to help spread the word about skforecast!

 Together, we can make time series forecasting accessible to everyone.